xpgram/advance-wars/src/00 - Todo List.md

   - The game shows you every standby phase event in sequential order.
 You probably won't have 100 resupplies to see, but if you did...

 - [ ] Add dummy IssueOrderConfirm step, which would get approval from the server.

-- [x] The camera needs to emit an event when it stops moving.
-Or maybe it just has a getter that responds true whenever its target is in focus.
-This is less sophisticated, but I think it would suffice.
-- [ ] Camera can use this signal itself, too.
-Whenever its object *is* in focus, it should pick the nearest map-tile point quantized to its zoom ratio or whatever and move there, I suppose at a speed that also scales with zoom to avoid weird staircase zoom effects.
-- [ ] Hold B to move fast: camera focal point needs to move to whichever edge or corner your dpad is curretnly pointing in.
-This will make zoom a little smoother.
-- [ ] Hold B to move fast: never goes beyond a few tiles of the map.
-But you can zoom-trick the camera further.
-And then tapping B will snap that camera.
-That's bad.

 - [ ] Dev button for grid: top and left edges, over bottom layer